DouweHorsthuis/Flanker_task_experiment/README.md

 ### Data collection
 This experiment is used to collected EEG data and RT data.
+**There are 4 Scenario Files because the paradigm needs to be ran 4x to get enough trials.**

 <!-- LICENSE -->
 ## License